 The NIAMS will only accept clinical trial applications proposing mechanistic studies in response to these funding opportunities.
 A mechanistic study is defined as one designed to understand a behavioral or biological process, the pathophysiology of a disease, or the mechanism of action of an intervention.
-If a clinical trial application proposes to test a clinical outcome as its primary objective, it should be submitted to a NIAMS-specific clinical trial funding opportunity found in the section above.
+If a clinical trial application proposes to test a clinical outcome as its primary objective, it should be submitted to an FOA in the NIAMS Clinical Trial Suite.
 For more information about mechanistic studies, refer to NOT-AR-18-008.

 NOTE: Applicants who propose clinical trials submitted in response to other CT Required or CT Optional funding opportunity announcements not listed on this page will follow the guidelines and instructions in those announcements.